Cellular automaton for spinor gravity in four dimensions: Automaton for free particles

 The naive continuum limit for the time-local factor of the switch automaton~\eqref{A10} reads \bel{22A} \Ktil(t)=\exp\big\{8\eps\sum_{xyz}\Ttil(t,x,y,z)\big\}\ , \ee with fermionic action \bel{34A} S=-8\varepsilon\sum_{t,x,y,z} \tilde{T}(t,x,y,z) \end{equation} and

 Here the \qq{continuum invariants} $\chi^A\equiv\chi^A(t,x,y,z)$ are related to the local Lorentz invariants in the discrete formulation by eqs.~\eqref{C3}-~\eqref{C5}, with $\chi^A$ identified with $\chibar^A$.
 The action is quadratic in the invariants.
 This holds both for the discrete version and the naive continuum limit.

-This ``quadratic action" does not describe a propagation of particles for increasing time, however.
+If we keep in the action~\eqref{34A} the discrete version of $\Ttil$, \bel{36A} 8\eps\Ttil=\Ttil_x^{12}+\Ttil_y^{34}+\Ttil_z^{56}+\Ttil_0^{78}\ , \ee the four-dimensional fermionic quantum field theory constitutes an example for a probabilistic automaton.
+The ``quadratic action" does not describe a standard propagation of particles for increasing time, however.
 The only time-dependence is the oscillation between the flavors 7 and 8.
+Since different flavor sectors are not connected the time evolution is not transported to the other sectors.
+Inspection of the action~\eqref{I3} for spinor gravity indicates that it may be composed of four factors of the type $\Ttil_j^{AB}$.
+This connects the different flavors.
+We will indeed construct a discrete spinor gravity model with this structure.
+For this reason we discuss a few more properties of the switch automaton.